 Spring weather in Taipei is characterized by warming temperatures, climbing from a daytime average of 22°C (72°F) in March to 32°C (90°F) in June.

 March could be a considered a transitional month.
 Taipei usually has characteristically winter-like weather (gray skies and slightly chilly) for most of March, only starting to warm up by the end of the month.

 June can already be quite hot in Taipei, so depending on what you are used to, it may feel like summer has fully begun.

 Precipitation-wise, March and April each have an average of 180mm of rain, about twice as much as in winter (but still not too much).
-But sometime usually in the first half of May, a mini rain season called the Plum Rain (or “East Asian Monsoon Season”) usually arrives in Taipei.
+But sometime usually in the first half of May, a mini rain season called the Plum Rain (or “East Asian Monsoon Season”) usually arrives in Taipei and Keelung.
 Sometimes it can arrive later, such as late May.

 The Plum Rainy Season can bring steady rain for days on end, but it doesn’t usually last more than a week or two.
 It’s not as wild as rainy seasons in other parts of Asia, but it’s definitely something to be aware of.
 By late May or early June, the Plum Rains head south to Southern Taiwan.

 May sees an average of 234mm of rain in Taipei, while June gets 325mm.
 The high amount in June can explained by the rain from the tail end of the Plum Rainy season, plus heavy (but usually very short) late afternoon downpours common after hot days in summer in Taiwan.